This is a great way to ensure that the right team member is working on the appropriate tasks.

 You can pre-determine the users or groups assigned to a task when you’re editing your workflows.
 This means that whenever a workflow is run, the preset users will be automatically assigned and notified.

-Note: Only groups, members, and admins can be pre-assigned in workflows (Guest (Internal) and Guest (External) cannot.
-This is because those users have limited access by design.
-If they are needed to work regularly in your Process Street organization, they can be promoted to a member.
+Note: Guest (External) cannot be pre-assigned to tasks in workflows as they have limited access by design.
+If they are needed to work regularly in your Process Street organization, they can be promoted to a Guest (Internal).

-To do this, first, find the workflow in your library, then click its name to open it.
-Then click the “Edit” button in the top-right corner.
+To do this, first, find the workflow in your library, click its name then click “Edit” in the top-center of your screen.

 Next, click on the task you want to pre-assign users to and then click the “Assign” button at the top center of your screen.
 Search for the user(s) and/or group(s) you want to assign and click their entry to assign them to the task, as shown above.

 Pro Tip: To select many tasks in one go, select the first task and hold down the “Shift” key (Windows & MacOS).
 Now select your last task to add assignees to, and all the tasks in between will become highlighted.
-Or press and hold the “Command” key then click on individual tasks to select them together.
+Or press and hold the “Command or Ctrl” key then click on individual tasks to select them independently.

-Once you’re happy with the assigned users, “Publish” your workflow to see the new assignees in it.
+Once you’re happy with the assigned users, “Publish and run” your workflow to see the new assignees in it.

 You can also pre-set dynamic due dates in your workflow, meaning that when a workflow is run everyone who needs to take action will be instantly assigned and due dates set, according to your settings.

-To assign users (or groups) to the tasks in a workflow run that is already active, you need to first find an active workflow run or run a workflow.
+To assign users (or groups) to the tasks in a workflow run that is already active, you need to first find an active workflow run.